survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 ## Linting TypeScript with TSLint

 [TSLint](https://palantir.github.io/tslint/) is a linter for TypeScript.
-It has much smaller community than ESLint and overall experience is not as nice but otherwise it’s like ESLint.
+It has a much smaller community than ESLint and overall experience is not as nice but otherwise it’s like ESLint.

 T> [TypeScript support](https://github.com/eslint/typescript-eslint-parser) for ESLint is experimental and has issues.